isc-projects/bind9/doc/arm/reference.rst

    :tags: transfer
    :short: Specifies that BIND 9 should attempt to refresh a zone using TCP if UDP queries fail.

-   If ``yes``, try to refresh the zone using TCP if UDP queries fail.
+   If ``yes``, BIND tries to refresh the zone using TCP if UDP queries fail.
 The default is ``yes``.

 .. namedconf:statement:: dnssec-secure-to-insecure